grammarly/ua-gec/README.md

 ### Iterating through corpus

-Once installed, you may get annotated documents from Python code:
+Once installed, you may get annotated documents from the Python code:

 ```python